graphile/graphile.github.io/src/pages/postgraphile/required-knowledge.md

 https://www.graphile.org/postgraphile/postgresql-schema-design/

-If you have/have not built databases before this section clears out some questions about how to structure your process of crafting the database.
-Such as Naming conventions, schema initiation, roles, migrations; if these words are unfamiliar to you do not worry it will be clear once you have built one database with this schema design.
+Whether you have or have not built databases before, this section gives valuable advice about how to design a solid database.
+Topics include naming conventions, namespacing with schemas, managing access with roles and policies, handling migrations and much more.
+If these words are unfamiliar to you, do not worry, it will be clear once you have built a database following this guide.

 **Postgraphile-in-docker**